tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ```
 or
 ```
-Failed to retrieve latest version data.
+Failed to retrieve the latest version data.
 ```
-- If you are getting above error when running the Evernode commands.
+- If you are getting the above error when running the Evernode commands.
-- This could mean you got a connection issue, or your IP is blocked by Github due to exceeding request limitations.
+- This could mean you have got a connection issue, or your IP is blocked by Github due to exceeding request limitations.
 - Wait for some time and try again, Your limitation will be lifted and you'll be able to successfully execute the command again.

 ## 10. No offered lease after installation